Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

 As a result of this replacement, there are three types of students, given their status in the previous matching.
 First, student $ i_{2}$ --- who was matched --- became a blocking student.
 Second, student $ i_{1}$ --- who was a blocking student --- is not a blocking student for the new matching.
 Finally, student $ i_{4}$ is a new blocking student.

 The intuition of this result is that by shortening the schools listed by student $ i_{2}$, she is worse off while the other students are weakly better off.
 First, she is a blocking student for the new matching.
 Second, student $ i_{1}$ is not a blocking student for the new matching, though she was a blocking student for the old matching.
-But a new blocking student appears so that there are two blocking students in total. \end{example}
+But a new blocking student appears so there are two blocking students in total. \end{example}

-This turns out to be true in general.
-When a student shortens the list, the set of blocking students changes, but the size of this set never decreases.
-By sequentially applying this argument to all students, we get the following result.
+This example turns out to be a general pattern.
+When students shorten the list, the set of blocking students changes, but the size of this set never decreases.
+By sequentially applying this argument to all students, we get the following result.\footnote{We are very grateful to a referee for suggesting a much simplified technique for proving this result.}